Ziad-Alghawi/Circuit-for-move-the-arms-with-sensor_distance-and-Bluetooth/README.md

 Second, I used the required elements, which are as follows:

-The Breadboard small
+Two The Breadboard small

-Arduino UNO R3
+Two Arduino UNO R3

-One Micro servo Motor
+Six Micro servo Motors

 Ultrasonic Distance sensor

-LED
+Tow LEDs

-Resistor
+Two Resistors

 Then I connected the circuit as shown in the picture.